marinlauber/ParametricBodies.jl/README.md

 ### NurbsCurve & Locator

-A NURBS (Non-Uniform Rational B-Spline) based `NurbsCurve` struct make both the definition and location process more simple, and extends to 3D space-curves.
+A NURBS (Non-Uniform Rational B-Spline) based `NurbsCurve` struct simplifies the definition and location process, and extends easily to 3D space-curves.
 For example, given a matrix of 2D points `pnts` along a desired curve, we can define a body easily
 ```julia
 pnts = SA[0.
 3. -1. -4  -4.
           0. 4.
 4. 0. -3.]